Shadowlands Compilation: Resto Druid

 Covenants are basically four mini-factions of which you’ll pick one to align yourself with.
 There will be a process to switch covenants but they’ve indicated it won’t be an ultra quick process.
 Signing up to a covenant gives you one “signature ability” which is the same for every class, and a special “spec ability” which differs depending on what you’re playing.
 These are going to be tuned up until the day the expansion goes live (and probably for weeks after that) so we can only speculate about which might be best.
 They should also eventually have skill trees attached to them that give a variety of passive abilities.
 We don’t know much about these yet but they could factor into our decision.

 Signature Ability: Summon Steward.
 You get your own personal butler that can give you a potion that heals and removes Curse, Diseases, Poisons and Bleeds.
 In BFA this would have been occasionally useful in Mythic+ but probably not enough so that you’d take it over the other three alternatives.
-Feels like the heal could be larger if you are giving up a large defensive or mobility cooldown for it given the debuff removal will see only niche use.
+The heal does have three charges but we’re still not particularly excited about it.

 Signature Ability: Fleshcraft.
 A channeled 4 second cast that creates an absorb for 20% of your maximum HP.
 If you channel near a corpse it absorbs between 20% and 50% instead (scaling with the strength of the mob).
 It also has a long two minute cooldown.
-Not good in its current iteration for general play.
-Large defensives can be good in Mythic+ but Druid does already have a strong supply of them.
+This is solid for surviving one shots but Adaptive Swarm is poor and we’re often not contending with many hits of that size in the first tier anyway.

 Night Fae (Ardenweald)

 Druid Ability: Convoke the Spirits.
 Channel a flurry of Druid abilities over a 4 second cast.
 The tooltip mentions that it’ll prefer restoration abilities but it remains to be seen what kind of percentage we’re looking at here.
-This could be amazing so long as ~75% or so of the casts are regrowth, rejuv or Wild Growth.
+This is currently incredible.
+Swiftmends cast by the ability proc Soul of the Forest and it even has a small chance of casting a free Flourish.

 Signature Ability: Door of Shadows.
 This is a blink with a 1.5s cast time and a 1 minute cooldown.
 Blinks are generally given quite high value and they should only feel “mandatory” with very specific dungeon / raid boss design.
 I don’t think we’ll ever end up in a situation where you are only invited to a key or raid if you are Venthyr – at least with what we currently know.